All companies and associations must register beneficial ownership in 2017

 What is the purpose of the register?

-The purpose of the register is to give banks, the Swedish finance police and others access to information about who has significant control of a company.
+The purpose of the register is to give banks, the Swedish financial intelligence police unit and others access to information about who has significant control of a company.
 We will therefore develop a new e-service to enable information searches in the register.
-The information about beneficial ownership is intended to be a measure in combating money-laundering and financing terrorism.
+The information about beneficial ownership is intended to be a measure in combatting money-laundering and financing terrorism.

 How does registration work?